howsoai/howso-docs/source/user_guide/basic_capabilities/conviction.rst

     trainee.react_into_features(similarity_conviction=True)
     saimilarity_conviction = trainee.get_cases(
         session=trainee.active_session,
-        features=['similarity_conviction']
+        features=['.similarity_conviction']
     )

 :ref:`residual_conviction`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 :ref:`residual_conviction` is accessed through :py:meth:`Trainee.react` and measures how noisy a feature is relative to the expected level of noise for that feature.

 .. code-block:: python